w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ### Project Details

-We plan to utilize the current Staking Reward webpage (https://www.cryptolab.network/tools/dotSR) on CryptoLab as the base of the design.
-However, we will change the data source from our DB to Staking Rewards Collector (subscan).
+We plan to utilize the current Staking Reward webpage (https://www.cryptolab.network/tools/dotSR) on CryptoLab as the design base.
+However, we will change the data source from our DB to Staking Rewards Collector, retrieving rewards from the subscan because the subscan has entirely stored all rewards data.

 * Mockup UI